-Surprisingly nobody found strange that by theory the electrons are moving with a constant velocity in the stationary electric current, although there is an accelerating force $\underline{F} = q \underline{E}$, imposed by the \underline{E} electric field along the wire as a result of the U potential difference.
+Surprisingly nobody found strange that by theory the electrons are moving with a constant velocity in the stationary electric current, although there is an accelerating force $\underline{F} = q \underline{E}$ , imposed by the $\underline{E}$ electric field along the wire as a result of the U potential difference.
 The accelerated electrons are creating a charge density distribution and maintaining the potential change along the wire.
 This charge distribution also creates a radial electrostatic field around the wire decreasing along the wire.
-The moving external electrons in this electrostatic field are experiencing a changing electrostatic field causing exactly the magnetic effect, repelling when moving against the direction of the current and attracting when moving in the direction of the electrons caused by their acceleration, maintaining the E electric field and the A magnetic potential at the same time.
+The moving external electrons in this electrostatic field are experiencing a changing electrostatic field causing exactly the magnetic effect, repelling when moving against the direction of the current and attracting when moving in the direction of the current.
+This way the A magnetic potential is based on the real charge distribution of the electrons caused by their acceleration, maintaining the $\underline{\mathbf{E}}$ electric field and the $\underline{\mathbf{A}}$ magnetic potential at the same time.